astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions.Tests/README.md

 This method has no parameters.

-<a name='M-xyLOGIX-Core-Extensions-Tests-xyLOGIX-Core-Extensions-Tests-PreferTests-StringOverNull_ReturnsNullableValue_WhenNullableValueIsNotNull'></a>
+<a name='M-xyLOGIX-Core-Extensions-Tests-xyLOGIX-Core-Extensions-Tests-PreferTests-StringOverBlank_ReturnsNullableValue_WhenNullableValueIsNotNull'></a>
-### StringOverNull_ReturnsNullableValue_WhenNullableValueIsNotNull() `method`
+### StringOverBlank_ReturnsNullableValue_WhenNullableValueIsNotNull() `method`

 ##### Summary

-Tests that [StringOverNull](#M-xyLOGIX-Core-Extensions-Actions-Prefer-StringOverNull-System-String,System-String- 'xyLOGIX.Core.Extensions.Actions.Prefer.StringOverNull(System.String,System.String)') returns the
+Tests that [StringOverBlank](#M-xyLOGIX-Core-Extensions-Actions-Prefer-StringOverBlank-System-String,System-String- 'xyLOGIX.Core.Extensions.Actions.Prefer.StringOverBlank(System.String,System.String)') returns the
 nullable value when it is not null.

 ##### Parameters

 This method has no parameters.

-<a name='M-xyLOGIX-Core-Extensions-Tests-xyLOGIX-Core-Extensions-Tests-PreferTests-StringOverNull_ReturnsPreferredValue_WhenNullableValueIsNull'></a>
+<a name='M-xyLOGIX-Core-Extensions-Tests-xyLOGIX-Core-Extensions-Tests-PreferTests-StringOverBlank_ReturnsPreferredValue_WhenNullableValueIsNull'></a>
-### StringOverNull_ReturnsPreferredValue_WhenNullableValueIsNull() `method`
+### StringOverBlank_ReturnsPreferredValue_WhenNullableValueIsNull() `method`

 ##### Summary

-Tests that [StringOverNull](#M-xyLOGIX-Core-Extensions-Actions-Prefer-StringOverNull-System-String,System-String- 'xyLOGIX.Core.Extensions.Actions.Prefer.StringOverNull(System.String,System.String)') returns the
+Tests that [StringOverBlank](#M-xyLOGIX-Core-Extensions-Actions-Prefer-StringOverBlank-System-String,System-String- 'xyLOGIX.Core.Extensions.Actions.Prefer.StringOverBlank(System.String,System.String)') returns the
 preferred value when the nullable value is null.

 ##### Parameters